Twaha-Rahman/my-docs/vimium.md

 ```
 h,j,k,l = For basic movements
 Shift + h/l = Go to the previous/next page
+Shift + j/k = Go to the previous/next tab

 r = Reload the current tab
 t = Open new tab